coinflex-exchange/v2/source/includes/_v2_websocket.md

 * MARKET
 * STOP

-The websocket reply from the exchange will repond to each order in the batch seperately, one order at a time, and has the same message format as the reponse for the single order placement method.
+The websocket reply from the exchange will repond to each order in the batch separately, one order at a time, and has the same message format as the reponse for the single order placement method.

 Parameters | Type | Required |Description|
 -------------------------- | -----|--------- | -------------|